Erunno/elmm-in-clouds/README.md

 (Similar tutorial for RegCM: [github.com/Erunno/regcm-in-clouds](https://github.com/Erunno/regcm-in-clouds) ... you can also find a couple of useful notes there [github.com/Erunno/regcm-in-clouds/blob/main/notes.md](https://github.com/Erunno/regcm-in-clouds/blob/main/notes.md))

+Other tutorials like linking the C++ code with the ELMM can be found in [./tutorials](./tutorials/).

 ## ⚠️ Prerequisites

 All commands must be run from a **worker node** on your cluster.
 You can get one by running `salloc` or prefixing your commands with `srun`.